-The Spanish Armada of 1588 was the defining moment of Elizabeth I's reign.
+The Spanish Armada was the defining moment of Elizabeth I's reign.
 Spain's defeat secured Protestant rule in England, and launched Elizabeth onto the global stage.

 History of the Spanish Armada

 The Spanish Armada was one part of a planned invasion of England by King Philip II of Spain.

 Launched in 1588, ‘la felicissima armada’, or ‘the most fortunate fleet’, was made up of roughly 150 ships and 18,000 men.
 At the time, it was the largest fleet ever seen in Europe and Philip II of Spain considered it invincible.

 Why did the Spanish Armada happen?

 Years of religious and political differences led up to the conflict between Catholic Spain and Protestant England.